objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 The classes `Path` and `Files` have methods to obtain the necessary information.

+3) Searching for a cached data will use the following conditions:
+  * The source file and cached file should have same file name;
+  * Each saving cached file `Mojo` should have a cache directory and a result directory.
-3) The relevance of the cached data will be checked by the condition that the time of the last modification of the source file must be earlier than or equal to that saved in the cache.
+  * The time of the last modification of the source file should be earlier or equal than cached file.

-These solutions will speed up compilation in the build system `Maven`.

-### Conclusion
 There is an EO program `program.eo`, which is launched for the first time.
-At each `Mojo` stage, the execution results will be saved to the cache of the current `Mojo`.
+The cache of each `Mojo` will save the execution results.
 If this program is run again, these `Mojo` will receive data from the cache, without wasting time and computer resources on recompilation.
-If we change something in the `program.eo` file, the program will have to be recompiled, since the last modification time the original file will be later than those stored in the cache.
+If we change something in the `program.eo` file, the program will have to be recompiled, since the last modification time the source file will be later than the cached file.
 As a result of `Mojo` work, the cache was overwritten.

+### Conclusion
+In this blog, we showed that `Maven` builds the EO code using the goals of the `eo-maven-plugin`.
+Since the Maven goals work in a strict order and linearly, we only need to check that the last modification time of the source files is not younger than the cached files.
+The cached file and the source file should have the same name (but not the same file format, for example - name.eo and name.xml).
+This condition is necessary so that you can quickly find the cached file in the file system.
+Each Mojo participating in caching should have its own cache directory.